Estimated reading time: 11 minutes

 However, there are different categories of epoxy flooring systems available for varied applications.
 Confusion is sometimes created when flooring terms are used interchangeably, eg. Coating = Flooring = Screed.
 This is not technically accurate since the different terms have their respective profiles and properties.

 Let us clear things up: Here is an excellent Guide to the Specification and Application of Synthetic Resin Flooring by FeRFA (The Resin Flooring Association), detailing the different categories of synthetic resin flooring.
 Below is a preview of the types of flooring categories.

 With proper separation, let's take a deeper dive into the different types of epoxy floors.

-In terms of aesthetics, epoxy floors are highly versatile and available to be produced in a wide range of colours, styles, effects and decorative options.
-There are several general ranges of epoxy flooring, such as:
+In terms of aesthetics, epoxy floors are seamless, highly versatile and available to be produced in a wide range of colours, styles, effects and decorative options.
+These properties make them suitable for industrial and commercial facilities and locations.
+There are several general types of epoxy flooring, such as:

-Epoxy terrazzo flooring provides a decorative, durable and seamless flooring surface.
+Epoxy terrazzo flooring provides a colourful, decorative, durable and seamless flooring surface.
 This type of flooring is created with a mix of coloured epoxy and selected aggregates (such as marble, mother of pearl, glass, granite, etc).
 After setting the mixture, the flooring is ground and polished, exposing the aggregate and delivering a smooth, decorative and hard-wearing floor finish.
 Epoxy terrazzo floors are not just highly decorative and very durable, they only require simple maintenance and have an outstanding life expectancy (upwards of 40 years).
 This floor system is ideal for large commercial venues thanks to its aesthetics, durability and lifespan.

 Epoxy flake coatings are created with varying sizes of flakes scattered over a coloured epoxy base coat and finally finished with a tough resistant clear sealer.
 It produces a decorative floor finish that is easy to clean and has good resistance to foot traffic and chemicals.